BatchDebug/ogl-license/README.md

 8.1 **Conditions of Termination**:
 Your rights under this license will automatically terminate if you:
-   - Violate any terms in this license, particularly the ethical and authorized use guidelines.
+   - Violate any terms in this license, particularly the responsible-use guidelines.
-   - Distribute or use the Software in ways that contravene applicable laws or ethical standards.
+   - Distribute or use the Software in ways that contravene applicable laws.

 Upon termination, you must cease using, distributing, and modifying the Software and destroy all copies in your possession.